 Top high school recruits across the country are itching to play in this conference, and the same can be said for safeties and defensive backs.
 Jamal Adams, Minkah Fitzpatrick and so many more over the past decade can attest to that.

 The 2021 recruiting class is no different.
-Top-100 names like quarterback Caleb Williams, defensive end Bryce Langston, wide receiver Mario Williams and running back TreVeyon Henderson are all considering taking their talents to SEC programs and becoming college football’s next great batch of stars.
+Top-100 names like quarterback Caleb Williams, defensive end Bryce Langston, wide receiver Mario Williams and running back TreVeyon Henderson are all posed to become college football’s next great batch of stars.

 S Kaine Williams Recruiting

-With 24 offers in total, Williams can attend the school of his choosing.
-Schools like Alabama, Auburn, LSU, Texas A&M, Florida, Florida State, Miami, Tennessee, Texas, Oklahoma, Georgia Tech, Arkansas and Louisville have all offered him.
+Williams fielded offers from 25 schools in total.
+With 24 offers in total.
+Programs like Alabama, Auburn, LSU, Texas A&M, Florida, Florida State, Miami, Tennessee, Texas, Oklahoma, Georgia Tech, Arkansas and Louisville all lined up for him.

-Williams seems intent on playing in the SEC West, as he’s narrowed his choice down to three schools: LSU, Texas A&M and Alabama.
+The 6-foot-2 defensive back seemed intent on playing in the SEC West, because he narrowed his choice down to three schools: LSU, Texas A&M and Alabama.

-Williams was most recently on campus at Alabama’s Junior Day on March 7 and visited LSU’s Junior Day last year.
-He’s also taken unofficial visits to the Crimson Tide and Aggies.
+Williams was on campus at Alabama’s Junior Day on March 7 and visited LSU’s Junior Day in 2019.
+He took unofficial visits to the Crimson Tide and Aggies.

-The top-100 recruiting prospect has spoken highly of both LSU and Alabama.
+The top-100 recruiting prospect spoke highly of both LSU and Alabama.
 His hometown of Marrero is right outside of New Orleans.

 “They always have a good program.
 It’s DBU,” Williams told 247Sports of LSU.
 “Coach Mickey is like family.
 I’m talking with him almost every day.
 (LSU safeties coach Bill Busch) is a nice guy.
 He’s smart and knows what he’s doing.
 I like how they come down to the ball and make plays on the ball in the air.”

-Earlier this year, 247Sports’ Crystal Ball predicted Williams to end up in College Station.
-That seems to have changed quickly given his his most recent commitment.
+Earlier in 2020, 247Sports’ Crystal Ball predicted Williams to end up in College Station.
+That changed quickly given his pledge to Alabama.